krushna9075/krushna-introduction/README.md

 # krushna-introduction
 Hello everyone, my name is Krushna Prashant Talele.
 I am pursuing B.Tech in Computer Science and Design at K.K.
-Wagh Institute, Nashik.
+Wagh Institute of engineering and research, Nashik.

 I am interested in technology, AI, and software development.
 I have basic skills in C++, Python, and C programming, and I enjoy participating in hackathons and team projects.